cdfoundation/sig-interoperability/docs/meetings.md

 ## Agenda and Notes

-Meeting agenda and notes are kept on [Google Doc](https://docs.google.com/document/d/13hCBpmuAj3e0gADo1TCjsEwmz57_fw74OhQmeY1extk) and synced back to this file after the meeting.
+Meeting agenda and notes are kept on [HackMD.io](https://hackmd.io/@cdf-sig-interoperability/ry3TTB5DL) where everyone can add new topics to the agenda for upcoming meetings or take notes during the meetings.
+Please click edit button to edit the document.

-If you have trouble accessing to the document on Google, please send a PR to add the topic you would like discussed into the agenda.

 ### April 16, 2020